Nickchapman3773/Uranium-Fever/README.md

 - Desert Natural Weathers - A complete overhaul of the weathers of both Wastelands with 360 panoramic cloud textures, improved lighting, and enhanced variation in rain, overcast, clear, snowy, and foggy weathers.

 # <p align=center>Requirements</p>
-- English Steam versions of Fallout New Vegas and Fallout 3, both with all DLCs.
+- English Steam or GOG versions of Fallout: New Vegas and Fallout 3, both with all DLCs.
+	- Both Fallout: New Vegas and Fallout 3 **MUST** be on the same platform.
 	- The Epic Games and PCR versions are **INCOMPATIBLE** with Wabbajack
-> [!note]
-> A GOG version is coming at a later date, following initial testing.
 - Windows 10 or higher (64-bit).
 - <a href="https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/" onclick="window.open('https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/', '_self');">Visual C++</a>.
 	- Extract the archive, open the extracted folder, right click `install_all.bat`, and select run as administrator.